 Master of Counselling and Psychotherapy; Grad Diploma of Counselling and Psychotherapy; Bachelor of Nursing; Advance Diploma of Business; Advanced Diploma of Management (Human Resources Management); Diploma of Clinical Hypnosis; Associate Diploma of Social Science (Child Care); Certificate NLP Practitioner; Certificate IV Frontline Management

-As an esteemed program facilitator, Tracy brings a wealth of knowledge and expertise to empower individuals in their personal and professional growth.
+Tracy brings a wealth of knowledge and expertise to empower individuals in their personal and professional growth.
 With a Master Degree and Graduate Diploma in Counselling and Psychotherapy, she has a deep understanding of mental well-being and counselling techniques.
-Her Bachelor of Nursing adds a holistic perspective to her approach.
-Tracy’s diverse qualifications (Management, Business, Clinical Hypnosis, Social Science, NLP, and Frontline Management) enables her to create impactful professional development programs.
-Through her compassionate and insightful guidance, Tracy promotes capability and fosters a supportive learning environment, ensuring employees thrive and flourish both personally and professionally in their roles.
+Tracy’s diverse qualifications enables her to create impactful professional development programs.
+Tracy enjoys promoting capability and fosters a supportive learning environment, ensuring employees thrive and flourish both personally and professionally in their roles.

 Tracy maintains clinical membership of the Psychotherapy and Counselling Federation of Australia (PACFA) through meeting annual requirements for ethical standards, continuing professional development and regular supervision as a counsellor.